dgist-datalab/NDPipe/README.md

 NDPipe requires hardware configurations equipped NVIDIA GPU.
 We detail the AWS instance types or the alternatable NVIDIA GPU-equipped machines that are suitable for NDPipe.

-For running the PipeStore component, one or more instances with the following specifications are needed:
+For running the PipeStore component, one or more machines like the following specifications is required:

 - Amazon Machine Image (AMI): Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 20.04) version 20240228.
 - Instance Type: g4dn.2xlarge